Amazfit T-Rex Ultra 2

 Is the Amazfit T-Rex Ultra 2 good for outdoor adventures?

 Yes.
-Reviewers repeatedly praised the rugged build, long battery life, bright outdoor display, offline maps, GPS performance, flashlight and water resistance for outdoor use.
+Reviewers consistently praised its rugged build, long battery life, bright display, strong GPS, offline maps, flashlight, and outdoor-focused feature set.

 How good is the battery life?